chenen3/yeager/README.md

 3. enable BBR congestion control algorithm.

 The last two step could be done manually.
-To ease my pain, I wrote a script having things done automatically  (require root, at your own risk)
+To ease my pain, I wrote a script having things done automatically  (require root, use at your own risk)

 ```
 sudo -i